 Some companies receive their population trends from PopStats, a service that culls data from different government agencies.
 However, obtaining geographic and spend trends data is much easier for companies that already gather information about their customers.
 Marco's Pizza, for example, automatically obtains a wealth of data every time a customer orders a pizza for delivery.

 Marco's hired MapInfo to create a model based on a profile of the company's core customer using demographic and spend trend data directly from its POS system.
-The company looked at multiple seed points in every area in America and did a demographic analysis of seed points based on a one, two, and three-mile range.
-Finally, they ranked 300,000 locations from the closest matches to the least likely matches.
+The company looked at multiple seed points in every area in

 "At the end of the day, I had a list of the top ten markets for us to be in, so we could focus our development on those markets," says Jack Butorac, Jr., Marco's president of franchising.
 "That gave us the demand side of the supply and demand equation."